004 Ion Channels: The Proteins in the Membrane of Neurons

 There are 4 important classes of proteins in the membrane of neurons: Passive/Leakage ion channels, Sodium-Potassium pumps, Voltage-gated ion channels, and Ligand-gated ion channels.
 In order to understand how the neurons functions, we have to understand how those channels work.
 Watch the following video to learn about these proteins.

-4. WOW I love this video, he makes it so much easier to understand!!!
+3. WOW I love this video, he makes it so much easier to understand!!!
+He needs

 That’s very exciting to hear.
 It’s good to know that the content I’m producing is being used to help students in different parts of the world and in different ways.
 Thanks for helping to spread the word by sharing it with your students, and all the best with your class.